siemensikkema/styleguide/README.md

 - Use `//MARK:` to denote sections of your controllers or configuration so that it is easier for other project members to find critically important areas.
 - Only import modules that are needed for that specific file.
 Adding extra modules creates bloat and makes it difficult to deduce that controller’s responsibility.
 - Where possible, use Swift doc-blocks to document methods.
 This is especially important for methods implements on entities so that other project members understand how the function affects persisted data.
 - Do not retrieve environment variables on a repeated basis.
-Instead, use a custom service and register those variables during the configuration stage of your application (see “Configuration”)
+Instead, use a custom service and register those variables during the configuration stage of your application (see “Configuration”).
 - Reuse `DateFormatters` where possible (while also maintaining thread safety).
-In particular, don’t create a date formatter inside of a loop as they are incredibly expensive to make.
+In particular, don’t create a date formatter inside of a loop as they are expensive to make.
 - Store dates in a computer-readable format until the last possible moment when they must be converted to human-readable strings.
 That conversion is typically very expensive and is unnecessary when passing dates around internally.
 Offloading this responsibility to JavaScript is a great tactic as well if you are building a front-end application.
-- Eliminate stringly-typed code where possible by storing frequently used strings in a file like `Constants.swift`
+- Eliminate stringly-typed code where possible by storing frequently used strings in a file like `Constants.swift`.